On Air Now

 Smooth Classics with Myleene Klass 12am - 1am

 22 August 2019, 09:40 | Updated: 22 August 2019, 09:41

-As GCSE and A-Level results have been at the forefront of many students’ thoughts this week, some might be wondering ‘what do I do next?’
-Here are all the answers to the questions you might have about studying music for GCSE, A-Level and beyond.
+As GCSE results are at the forefront of many students’ minds this morning, some might be wondering ‘what do I do next?’
+Here are all the answers to the questions you might have about studying music at school, university and beyond.

 Louis Armstrong and Ella Fitzgerald – 'Summertime' from Porgy and Bess

 Dvořák – Symphony No. 5